cmelias-cyber/mesopotamian-preservation-ai-benchmark/upcoming-implementation-plan.md

 # Upcoming Implementation Plan & Target Repository Structure

-This document outlines the planned repository structure and execution workflow for the 12-week grant period upon funding award.
+This document outlines part of the planned repository structure and execution workflow for the 12-week grant period upon funding award.

 The proposal specs currently in the root directory will be maintained as baseline reference assets under `/docs/proposal/`, while live execution data and scripts will populate dedicated directories.